Source: ihccinc.com

 CBT is basically brain training for adults with ADHD.
 It is a goal-oriented and brief type of psychotherapy that strives to alter adverse thought patterns and rewire how the patient feels about himself and his ADHD symptoms.

 Cognitive-behavioral therapy does not manage the primary symptoms of ADHD, which are impulsivity, inattention, and hyperactivity.
 Instead, it helps in reducing the individual’s longstanding impairments, like time management and procrastination.
 There is no proof that CBT can substitute for medication therapy in terms of treating ADHD.
-However, studies do suggest that it aids adults diagnosed with ADHD compared to others types of therapy.
+However, studies do suggest that it aids adults diagnosed with ADHD compared to other types of therapy.
 Studies done in 2010 revealed that a combination of CBT and medication therapy was more powerful at regulating symptoms of ADHD compared to medication therapy alone.

 ADHD Coaching